JagsRio/Jags-CIT114-Notes/Notes6.md

 + When to use AWS Lambda
 + How to run containerized applications in a cluster of managerd servers.

-AWS Compute Services
+## AWS Compute Services
-EC2 - provides resizable virtual machines
+1. EC2 - provides resizable virtual machines
-EC2 Auto Scaling - Application availablity
+2. EC2 Auto Scaling - Application availablity
-ECR Elastic Container Registry is used to store and retrieve Docker images ECS Elastic Container Service is a container orchestration service that supports Docker VMWare - Hybrid Cloud
+3. ECR Elastic Container Registry is used to store and retrieve Docker images
+4. ECS Elastic Container Service is a container orchestration service that supports Docker
+5. VMWare - Hybrid Cloud
-AWS Elastic Beanstalk - provides a simple way to run and manage web applications Lambda - serverless compute solution and you pay only for compute time you consume Elastic Kubernetes Service - run managed Kubernetes on AWS What to consider when using compute services:
+6. AWS Elastic Beanstalk - provides a simple way to run and manage web applications
+7. Lambda - serverless compute solution and you pay only for compute time you consume
+8. Elastic Kubernetes Service - run managed Kubernetes on AWS
+9. Many more...

+## What to consider when using compute services:
 What is the application design
 What are the usage patterns
 Which configuration settings you want to manage